klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 - `loadingComponent` custom React component, which will be rndered when request is pending, useful for showing
 - `loadingComponentProps`: extra props which will be passed to `loadingComponent` spinners, `null` by default
+- `showLoaderDuringRefetch: boolean`: `true` by default, whether `loadingComponent` will be shown on data refetch or not, if `false` you won't see spinner even when data is being loaded if you already have some data from a previous requests

 Minimalistic example:
 ```js